Zekao/BootToRoot/writeup1.md

   t.backward(200)
 ```

+We can make it automatically with sed [turtle.sh](./scripts/turtle.sh).

 The turtle is drawing the word SLASH, we will convert it to md5 and we will have the password for the zaz user.

 ```bash